-EstilometríaTSO arose from the interest of University of Valladolid professor Germán Vega García-Luengos and University of Kentucky graduate student Álvaro Cuéllar González to apply computer tools to solve the numerous authorship problems present in plays from Spanish Golden Age Theater.
-This portal offers analysis that can shed light on the authorship of the vast theatrical productions of the aurisecular period.
+EstilometríaTSO arose from the interest of University of Valladolid professor Germán Vega García-Luengos and University of Kentucky graduate student Álvaro Cuéllar González.
+We try to apply computational tools to solve the numerous authorship problems present in plays from Spanish Golden Age Theater.
+This portal offers analysis that can shed light on the authorship of the large theatrical productions of the Golden Age period.

 Imagine the potential of this tool to enlighten us about texts with unknown authorship.
-We can study a number of problematic cases, but we will always need a large corpus with which to compare our text after preparing it properly, that is, with modernized spelling, the same lexical variants, without annotations and without the names of the characters.
-In addition, we must have the appropriate expertise and protocols so that the results we obtain are as accurate as possible.
+We can study several problematic cases, but we will always need a large corpus with which to compare our text after preparing it properly, that is, with modernized spelling, the same lexical variants, without annotations and the names of the characters.
+Also, we must have the appropriate expertise and protocols so that the results we obtain are as accurate as possible.

 That is the value of EstilometríaTSO, from which you can benefit and with which you can collaborate.
 If you write to us at firstname.lastname@example.org we can analyze, stylometrically with our corpus, the authorship of a work using all of the approaches we know.
 There is no need to consider the results as conclusive, but as an indication of the proximity or remoteness that the texts maintain.

-Little by little, our corpus is growing thanks to addition of texts from many sources.
-We can not publish the full texts because they are not our property; they belong to different projects and some will be published soon in printed editions.
-We can however use the frequencies of words for our investigations.
+Little by little, our corpus is growing thanks to the addition of texts from many sources.
+We can not publish the full texts because they are not our property; they belong to different projects, and some will be published soon in printed editions.
+We can, however, use the frequencies of words for our investigations.
 If you have any work of the Golden Age with modernized spelling or if you know how to access it, please write to us, we would greatly appreciate your collaboration.
 The bigger the corpus, the better and more reliable our results will be.